Early skyscrapers: The first skyscraper

 The Masonic Temple was the most prominent of these skyscrapers.
-Built by the Freemasons of Chicago in 1892, at a time when the Masons was a fast-growing social community, the lavish 302 ft tall skyscraper had 19 stories, the bottom ten holding shops and the higher levels containing the Masons' private suites and meeting halls, some able to hold up to 1,300 people.
+Built by the Freemasons of Chicago in 1892, at a time when the Masons were a fast-growing social community, the lavish 302 ft tall skyscraper had 19 stories, the bottom ten holding shops and the higher levels containing the Masons' private suites and meeting halls, some able to hold up to 1,300 people.
 At the top was a roof garden and observation gallery.
 The Freemasons were competing with their local rivals the Odd Fellows, who intended to build a much higher skyscraper, 556 ft tall, that they announced would be the tallest building in the world.
 Newspapers picked up the story, circulating facts about the size of the Temple and making comparison to historical buildings such as the Capitol or the Statue of Liberty.
 The Odd Fellows project failed, but the Masonic Temple capitalized on the publicity, being declared the "tallest commercial building in the world".

 In comparison, New York trailed behind Chicago, having only four buildings over 16 stories tall by 1893.
 Part of the delay was caused by the slowness of the city authorities to authorize metal-frame construction techniques; it was not until 1889 that they relented and allowed Bradford Gilbert to construct the Tower Building, an 11-story iron-framed skyscraper.
 This encouraged the building of more skyscrapers in New York, although the city remained cautious about the technology for some years.
 Finally, in 1895 a breakthrough was made with the construction of the American Surety Building, a twenty-story, 303 ft high-steel development that broke Chicago's height record.
 From then on, New York thoroughly embraced skeleton frame construction.
 In particular, New York newspaper companies adopted the skyscraper, building several along Park Row, sometimes termed "Newspaper Row", in the 1880s and 1890s.
-A few early skyscrapers were also constructed in Baltimore, Boston, Pittsburgh, St. Louis, Rochester, and Buffalo, such as the Wainwright Building, Wilder Building, and Guaranty Building.
+A few early skyscrapers were also constructed in Baltimore, Boston, Pittsburgh, St. Louis, Rochester, and Buffalo, such as the Wainwright Building, Wilder Building, Equitable Building, and Guaranty Building.
 Early examples on the West Coast include the Old Chronicle Building and the Call Building in San Francisco, as well as the Luzon Building in Tacoma, Washington.
 Early skyscrapers outside the United States include the APA Building (1889) in Melbourne, Australia, the Ryōunkaku (1890) in Tokyo, Japan and the Witte Huis (1898) in Rotterdam, the Netherlands.